AnushaG-P/Customer_Churn/README.md

 Once the analysis was done had to find the best model that would fit the dataset.
 To better understand this process many models have been fit with data which includes - Logistic Regression, Random Forest, XGBoost and Naive Bayes.
 Feature Section was also performed to find the best features on which the model could be predicted.

-HyperParameter tuning for both XGBoost and Random FOrest have also been done.
+HyperParameter tuning for both XGBoost and Random Forest have also been done.